-First of all, you need to download RetroArch, in some systems you can find the application in their respective stores or alternative stores.
 First of all, you need to download RetroArch.
-In some systems, you can find the RetroArch in their respective stores or homebrew stores, and you can download them from our website.
+In some systems you can find the application in the system's official store or in an alternative store.
+You can also download RetroArch from our website.
 You may not hesitate to download when the source is a member approved by LibRetro or LibRetro itself.

 As you can see here, Google Play installation and distribution was made by LibRetro, while Amazon was done by Gadsby.
 This is a rare event.
 In some cases, we may need to perform the distribution outside of our original account.
 The reasons for this can be technical as well as bureaucratic.
 We report these situations and external uploads made on the link that we did not report or share do not belong to us.